How to remove mould

 How to remove mould?

-If you prefer, there are quite a few mould killing products on the market, which do more or less the same job.
+There are quite a few mould killing products on the market, which do more or less the same job.
 Usually you need to leave the product to soak in for half an hour before wiping away the mould.

 Whichever method you decide to use make sure to wear gloves and protective clothes too just in case!